ToxcGang/DrawableSuits/README.md

 - Pause menu `DrawableSuits`: primary open path.
 - `F8`: toggle editor.
 - `F10`: emergency open.
-- Left mouse: paint/erase/place decal when aiming at the suit.
+- Left mouse: paint/erase continuously; in Decal mode, stamp one decal at the preview location.
+- Part buttons: select a body region to display and edit only that portion of the suit; select `All` for the full model.
 - Right mouse: orbit the third-person editor camera.
 - Mouse wheel: zoom the third-person camera.
 - Ctrl + mouse wheel: change brush size.